tifa365/CherryBlossomTimeSeries/readme.md

 The Python script was created with the ggplot2-copy of Python, Plotnine, and is still work in progress.
 Appreciate pull requests that bring this plot to the next level.

 The background image called "A person in a small boat on a river with Mount Fuji" was painted by Japanese ukiyo-e artist of the Edo period Katsushika Hokusai.
 I downloaded it from Wikipedia Commons https://commons.wikimedia.org wikiFile:A_person_in_a_small_boat_on_a_river_with_Mount_Fuji_in_the_background_LCCN2009631925.jpg.

 I cropped and mirrored the upper part of the image as per instruction by Robin Rohwer.
 Check out Katsushika Hokusai's work, its really beautiful.

-Install innstructions:
+Install instructions:

 R users: Simply run the R script.